-Homework is assigned at the end of each Lab.
+Homework is typically assigned at the end of each Lab.
 You will turn your homework and any revisions to your lab by submitting an Excel spreadsheet file as an e-mail attachment to ELMS Blackboard.
-You can turn in your report and homework anytime during the week, but by no later than 6 PM on the Sunday of the week in which you had the lab.
+You can turn in your report and homework anytime during the week, but by no later than 1 PM on the first Monday after you had the lab.
 Corrected homework should be available the following week.